By Rosie Conroy

 The immersion blender, also known as the stick blender, is one of our favourite pieces of kitchen technology.
 In the best blender league, they are right up there at the top.
 And there are some fabulous immersion blender recipes out there for novice chefs who are looking to put theirs to good use.

-Often overlooked, these small but mighty gadgets perform their duty in the flick of a switch to puree all kinds of ingredients, from hearty soups and fresh sauces to pâtés and spicy Indian dals.
-In thebest blenderleague, it’s right up there.
+Often overlooked, these small but mighty gadgets (which you might have more commonly heard being called hand blenders) perform their duty in the flick of a switch.
+And - once you've figured out how to use the blender - they can puree all kinds of ingredients, from hearty soups and fresh sauces to pâtés and spicy Indian dal.

-One of our most popular recipes is our healthy green soup, which makes use of antioxidant-rich veggies and nourishing stock.
+One of our most popular recipes is our healthy super greens soup (below), which makes use of antioxidant-rich veggies and nourishing stock.
 A hand blender is used to blitz the base of the soup before beans are added, creating a rich, hearty (and partially blended) dish that’s perfect for cold winter days.